tuladhar/jobpayena-frontend/README.md

-# jobpayena-frontend
+# Frontend for Jobpayena.fyi

-Frontend for JobPayena hosted on CloudFlare Pages
+This repository contains the static assets for [jobpayena.fyi](https://jobpayena.fyi) website.
+The repository is integrated with CloudFlare Pages to automatically deploy on merge to main.